gsoft-inc/dynamite/README.md

 This container at the root of your application will serve as an intermediary when your components need to depend on other modules, services and utilities.
 It is the "glue" that takes care of constructing concrete C# object instances while your own consumer code only depends on interface contracts.
-This makes it easier to depend on other modules without having to worry about their own dependencies and implementation details.
+This loose coupling strategy makes it easier to depend on other modules without having to worry about their own dependencies and implementation details.

 ### A.1) Building your first Autofac container for service location